jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 This failed with a `java.lang.NumberFormatException: For input string: "A"`.

-This time we’re not going to make it pass with a hard-coded value.
-The implementation to cover the three existing tests was obvious:
+The implementation to cover the three existing tests seemed mostly obvious:
 ```java
     public static int evaluate(String expression, Map<String, Integer> variables) throws Exception {
         try {